josephschmitt/alexa-libby/README.md

 1. `"server"`: This contains basic information about your server.
 Inside this config are keys for `"hostname"` and `"port"`.
 If you set these values here, they will be inherited by configurations for movies and shows.
+If your providers need different values, you can set them individually in their `"server"` sections and they'll override these values.
 2. `"movies"`: This contains information about what service you use to track movies.
-It inherits from `"server"`, so if your `"hostname"` and `"port"` for your movies service is the same, you can delete those values.
-Otherwise, fill them in.
 The `"provider"` field tells  Libby  what service you use to track movies.
 Valid values are `"couchpotato"` and `"radarr"`.
-Most importantly, you should fill in the `"apiKey"` field from your service, and a `"urlBase"` if you use one (you'd know it if you did).
+Most  importantly, you should fill in the `"apiKey"` field from your service, and a `"urlBase"` if you use one (you'd know if you did).
 3. `"shows"`: Same as movies, but for shows.
 Valid `"provider"` field values are `"sickbeard"` and `"sonarr"`.
 Make sure you fill in the `"apiKey"` and `"urlBase"` if you have one set.